Arts in the Classroom Application Process

 AIC applications will be reviewed using the following criteria:

 The applicant describes:

-- who their co-project directors will be
+- a description of who the co-project directors of the project will be.

 - a statement from the principal that describes their desire and reasoning for applying to become an AIC school